Razviar/mtga-pro-tracker/README.md

 6. Write a letter to admin@mtgarena.pro with details, we'll try to help

 ## Changelog
+v.1.3.3 released 07/11/2018 (Big Update!):
+* Data extraction from log even if tracker was not running.
+* Better logs parsing system which opens the way directly to full match replay function (not implemented yet on MTGArena.pro, but client-side is fully ready)
+* Upload success control and local data storage during server downtime.
+So no lost tracking matches because of server maintenance.
+* Fixed multiple accounts: now this function is working properly.
+* Stability improvements.
+Now app re-spawns itself if it's crashes, so no data lost because of app stopped working.
+* Logging improvements.
+Now we will be able to monitor bugs more closely to fix them faster.
+* Better integration with MTGA process.
+* Fixed Windows 7 support.

 v.1.3.2 released 03/10/2018 (Google Cloud):
 * Server load moved on Google Cloud